-What is the formula on the gas pump all about...
+What does the formula on the gas pump mean?

 What is the formula on the gas pump all about?
 (R+M)/2 -- what's the R?
 What's the M? -- James

 TOM: It's all about octane, James.
 Octane is a hydrocarbon that, when burned in an engine, has a very high resistance to engine knock, or pinging.

 RAY: But since it's very expensive, you never actually burn octane in your engine.
 The gasolines we use contain no octane.
 The octane rating simply measures how closely a gasoline compares to pure octane in suppressing knock.